HAMLOCK: HArdware-Model LOgically Combined attacK

-The weight optimization strategy in Eq.~\eqref{eq:w-opt-multi} also informs our selection of optimal trigger neurons.
-Our goal is to choose neurons that maximize the activation separation while preserving the model's clean accuracy.
-To select $k$ trigger neurons in each randomly chosen layer, we first identify a subset of viable candidates.
-This is done via neuron ablation: we set the activation of each neuron to $0$ individually and measure the accuracy reduction on $M$ clean test samples.
-A negligible drop (e.g., within 2\%) indicates that subsequent layers are insensitive to changes in that neuron's output, making it a safe candidate for modification.
-From this pool of safe candidates, we then rank them by their absolute mean activation difference between the $M$ clean and backdoor samples, selecting the top-$k$ neurons as the final triggers for that layer.
+However, problem in Eq.~\eqref{eq:approx-max} is non-convex and hence, the initial values of $w_j$ matter.
+To improve attack effectiveness, we therefore select more potent trigger neurons from the $r$ random layers that achieve better activation separation after optimization while still preserving the model's clean accuracy.
+To select $k$ more potent trigger neurons in a randomly chosen layer, we first identify a subset of viable candidates that do not hurt clean accuracy after alteration.
+This is done via neuron ablation: we set the activation of each neuron to $0$ individually and measure the accuracy reduction on the $M$ selected clean test samples.
+A negligible drop indicates that subsequent layers are insensitive to changes in that neuron's output, making it a safe candidate for modification.
+For our experiments in \Cref{sec:attack_effectiveness}, we set the individual accuracy drop threshold to 0.05\% so that we can ensure the overall accuracy drop after all weight modifications remains within 3\%.
+From the safe candidate pool, we then rank them by their absolute mean activation difference between the $M$ clean and backdoor samples, selecting the top-$k$ neurons as final trigger neurons.

-For trigger neurons across multiple layers, we optimize each layer sequentially, starting from the earliest chosen layer.
-Empirically, we find that a single neuron may not always separate the backdoor and clean activations perfectly; some clean activations might still cross the defined threshold.
-However, when we consider multiple trigger neurons in conjunction, the chance of a clean activation simultaneously exceeding all thresholds becomes extremely rare.
-This makes separating the backdoor and clean activations easy, as we only consider samples that cross the defined thresholds of all trigger neurons, which can be implemented efficiently in hardware.
+When we optimize over the $r$ randomly chosen layers, we optimize each layer sequentially, starting from the earliest chosen layer.
+Empirically, we find that a single neuron (i.e., $r=1, k=1$) may not always separate the backdoor and clean activations perfectly; some clean activations might still cross the separation threshold.
+However, when we consider multiple trigger neurons distributed across layers in conjunction, the chance of a clean activation simultaneously exceeding all thresholds becomes extremely rare.
+This makes separating the backdoor and clean activations easy, as we only consider samples that cross the defined thresholds of all trigger neurons as backdoors, which can be implemented efficiently in hardware.
+The complete optimization routine is summarized in Algorithm \ref{alg:multi_neuron_hamlock} in Appendix \ref{sec:appendix-alg}.
+For our experiments, we set $r=3$ and $k=1$ for each of the randomly selected layers.